MartinEesmaa/VVCEasy/VVC.md

 * For decoding, it can output to YUV, Y4M or pipe.
 * Lossless encoding (only for vvencFFapp with CostMode argument)

-Screenshots of three desktop operating systems:
+Old screenshots in 2021 of three desktop operating systems:

 Windows:
 ![WindowsVVENCDEC](https://user-images.githubusercontent.com/88035011/145812753-eddf04c5-1a10-4892-9118-7478735b1475.png)